 - Provide the right tools and equipment to minimize heavy work.

-- Look at alternative materials or construction methods which could reduce manual lifting or repetitive tasks.
+- Look at alternative materials or construction methods that could reduce manual lifting or repetitive tasks.

 Are you suffering from fatigue?